 Complementary cell suppression is necessary to prevent users from subtracting to find suppressed counts.
 This practice should be employed when any suppression occurs in the data presentation.
 In addition, when information from other cells, tables, or figures can be used to determine a suppressed cell, at least one other cell must also be suppressed.
-When analyzing data at the state or regional levels, counts for national and regional data must be suppressed if a single state in a region or division is suppressed.
-Rates, confidence intervals (CIs), and populations can be shown at the national and regional levels.
+When analyzing data at the state or regional levels, counts for national and regional data must be suppressed if a single state in a region is suppressed.
 Rates, confidence intervals (CIs), and populations can be shown at the national and regional levels.
 This suppression should occur when a single or multiple years of data are being presented.